psaux-it/gvm-10-gentoo-overlay/README.md

  - ospd       --> Scanner wrappers which share the same communication protocol
  - postgres   --> Use PostgreSQL for data storage
  - radius     --> Radius Support for Greenbone Vulnerability Management
+ - sqlite     --> Use SQLite for data storage

 ## Scripts